Illinois Eviction Process: Step-by-Step Guide (2026)

 Chicago Notice Requirements (City of Chicago + Cook County)

-Important: The 120-day notice requirement under Chicago’s Fair Notice Ordinance catches many landlords off guard.
-If your tenant has lived there more than 3 years, you’re looking at a 4-month notice period before you can even file the lawsuit.
+In Chicago, notices are governed by both state statute and local ordinance.
+Important: the 120-day notice requirement under Chicago's Fair Notice Ordinance catches many landlords off guard.
+If your tenant has lived there more than 3 years, you're looking at a 4-month notice period before you can even file the lawsuit.

 Suburban Cook County